itsnayabsd/website/_posts/cloud/2019-12-01-auto-deploy-nodejs-web-app-digitalocean.md

 ```
 <hr id="codeship"/>
 ## Configure the project on Codeship
+> Codeship is a hosted continuous delivery service that focuses on speed, reliability and simplicity.
+You configure Codeship to build and deploy your application from GitHub to the staging or the production platform of your choice.

+So we use codeshitp to deploy to digitalocean droplet when there is a new commit pushed to Github or Gitlab or Bitbucket.

 Create an account on [https://codeship.com/](https://codeship.com/).
 After sign up, it will guide you through creating new project.
 Other way to create project is to click on `Projects` tab on top navigation bar.

 ### Creating a project